worldbank/iefieldkit/admin/command_outline.md

      * -[x] Test that there is a Stata label column
      * -[x] Test that all values are labelled
      * -[x] Test that all labels have a corresponding non-missing value
+     * -[ ] Test that the each list is written at the same place.
+It might be a sign of a typo error if the same list is written at multiple places
   * Options
     * -[x] form() - File path to questionnaire form
     * -[ ] suppress() - An option that takes a list of tests that the user want to skip